 Water softening reduces hardness by a process called ion exchange.
 During ion exchange, polymer resin beads release sodium particles in exchange for hardness minerals.
 As sodium particles are released into the water, hardness minerals are collected on the resin beads.

 When the resin beads have reached a saturation point, the cleaning cycle, or regeneration, removes the trapped minerals, flushes them through the system, and discards them down a drain line.
 Fresh saltwater pulled into the system from the brine tank refreshes the sodium particles so that the system continues to soften.

-Salt-free water softeners, or water conditioning systems, move water through a catalytic media using a physical process called Template Assisted Crystallization (TAC).
+Salt-free water softeners, more accurately known as water conditioning systems, move water through a catalytic media using a physical process called Template Assisted Crystallization (TAC).
 This process converts hardness minerals from their ionic form to a harmless crystalline form.

 Essentially, TAC causes hardness minerals to bind tightly together.
 In this stable crystalized form, calcium and magnesium do not attach to pipes, appliances, and fixture surfaces.
 The crystals are so small, that they are easily rinsed away by the flow of water.
 Because salt-free systems don’t collect any materials, there is no need for a regeneration cycle to remove trapped contaminants.

 Technically, because of the continued presence of minerals, these systems do not soften the water.
 This process leaves water “conditioned” rather than softened.

 PRO: Because salt-based water softeners significantly diminish hardness minerals, for very high hardness, they outperform salt-free systems.
 They also prevent scale build-up on fixtures or appliances, so they last longer with fewer repairs and plumbing issues.